Joanf81/qUestionaV2/README.md

 ### Data persistence engine
 Since the application is designed to be implanted on the GAE platform, the data will be stored in the Google Cloud Datastore, a NoSQL squemaless database used by Google App Engine.

-## Modelo de datos
+## Data Model
-Data are organized in the datastore as follows, each user has an User type entity that will be the ancestor of the
+Data are organized in the datastore as follows, each user has an User type entity that will be the ancestor of the entities of type Questionnaire and Question.
+The question's ancestor is the User type entity, but the question entity has a attribute called 'tema'(topic), that allows us to known which questionnaire belongs the question.

-En el datastore los datos estan organizados de la siguiente forma, cada usuario tiene una entidad de tipo Usuario que servirá de ancestro a las entidades de tipo Cuestionario y Pregunta.
-Las preguntas tendran como ancestro la entidad de tipo usuario, pero tendrán un atributo llamado tema para saber a que cuestionario pertenecen.

-## Despligue de la aplicación
+## Application deployment

 Para compilar y desplegar aplicación en un servidor local, puedes importar el proyecto desde eclipse, compilarlo y ejecutarlo como una aplicación de tipo Web Application.
 Una vez lanzada, la aplicación puede ser accedida a traves de nuestro navegar web usando la siguiente URL:
 `http://localhost:8888/`